 Link to main NIHR HPRU Website: https://eeh.hpru.nihr.ac.uk/

-Battcock Chair of Environment and Health, Imperial College London
+Battcock Chair of Community Health and Policy, Imperial College London

 Director, Environmental Research Group, King's College London